lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One creature
 **Resist:** Willpower (graze for half damage)

-You barrage a creature with a series of vicious words that cut deep into their mind dealing arcane damage.
+You barrage a creature with a series of vicious words that cut deep into their mind dealing arcane damage and possibly interrupting concentration.
 If the creature does not understand the language you use, they get advantage to resist the spell.
-This spell deals half damage if it grazes against the creature's resistance and does not cause the target to lose concentration.
+If this spell grazes against the target's resistance it deals half damage and does not cause it to lose concentration.

 ***Critical:*** Roll willpower plus 4 to deal arcane damage and the creature loses concentration.
 ***Success:*** Roll willpower to deal arcane damage.